ROCm/rocSOLVER/docs/installation/installlinux.rst

     cd rocSOLVER

 To build from source, some external dependencies such as CMake and Python are required.
 Additionally, if the library clients are to be built (by default they are not), then LAPACK and GoogleTest will be also required.
 (The library clients, rocsolver-test and rocsolver-bench, provide the infrastructure for testing and benchmarking rocSOLVER.
-For more details see the :ref:`clients section <clients_label>` of this user's guide).
+For more details see the :ref:`rocSOLVER clients How-To <clients>`).

 Using the install.sh script
 -------------------------------